 A Committee which includes representatives of the Legal Services Commission, South Australian Attorney-General’s Department, JusticeNet SA, the Central Community Legal Service and the Law Society of South Australia is developing an Emergency Preparedness and Disaster Plan for use in this State.
 Chris Boundy, Manager of Access Services, is the Chair of this Committee.

 As part of its contribution to the plan, the Law Society is coordinating offers of legal assistance from individual practitioners and firms in preparing the response to be followed in the event of any such disaster.
 Once the register of volunteers has been created, it is anticipated that DisasterLegalHelp SA will be able to “roll out” the plan within 24 hours of any relevant disaster, identify from its register of appropriate legal practitioners and manage the legal response team – including any required attendance to the affected region.

-If you are available to provide assistance please complete the online volunteer registration form when you click here.
+If you are available to provide assistance please visit the Law Society of South Australia registration page when you click here.

 Further information is also available by emailing firstname.lastname@example.org or calling Stephen Hodder, Law Society Executive Director, on telephone (08) 8229 0200.